samhohcm/RobotArm-Motors-Worksheet/index.md

         <img src="./images/assembly1/img1_compressed.jpg" class="img-fluid" alt="assemblyImage" loading="lazy">

       For this activity, you only need:
         - the motors that we took out earlier
         - the part of the base board with the green attachment on it
         - the 4 AA battery holder and Kitronik Robotics Board
         - the microbit
         - the USB cable
         - the screwdriver
+        - the 3D printed part in the bag labelled 'Motors Workshop'
         - and Robot Arm 2.

+      Insert Image

       Carefully keep the other pieces back in the box for the next workshop.